 We are here to help you with your early stage startup ideas.
 If you would like to book a mentor, please do it here!

-Rita Tehini, VP Events
+Rita Tehini, VP Ambassador

-Théodore Chauvel, VP Relations
+Théodore Chauvel, VP Events

 Théodore Chauvel is a U3 student in the faculty of Arts studying Political Science and Psychology.
 Theodore has a French heritage but has an international background being born in Brazil and having lived seven years in the United States before moving to Paris.
-Entering the Student Executive Team of the McGill Dobson Centre as a Relations Coordinator, Theodore recently became the new VP Relations of the SET.
-His role along with two other coordinators is to keep in touch with the Montreal start-up community and contact engaging speakers for the McGill Dobson Centre’s events.
+His role is to manage our event coordinators to make sure that all our weekly events go smoothly.
 Through the McGill Dobson Centre, Théodore has had the opportunity to deepen his interest in entrepreneurship and enjoys the opportunity to meet new people and help all the promising entrepreneurs that come to the Centre.